University of Erlangen–Nuremberg: Academic ranking

-According to the QS World University Rankings of 2024, the university is ranked 229th in the world and 12th nationally.
-The Times Higher Education World University Rankings for 2024 places the university at the 193rd position globally, while it is 19th in the national context.
-As per the ARWU 2023 edition, its rank falls within the 201–300 bracket worldwide, and between 10th and 19th at the national level.
+According to the QS World University Rankings of 2026, the university is ranked 232th in the world and 14th nationally.

+The Times Higher Education World University Rankings for 2026 places the university at the 201–250th position globally, and 19–23rd at national level.
+As per the ARWU 2026 edition, the FAU is ranked 226th worldwide and 15th at the national level.

+FAU ranks first in the “Industry, Innovation, and Infrastructure” sustainability goal of the Times Higher Education Sustainability Impact Ratings 2026.
+In the “Responsible Consumption and Production” sustainability goal, FAU ranks 29th globally and first in Germany.
+FAU is also among the top-ranked German universities in the sustainability goals “Good Health and Well-being,” “Quality Education,” “Affordable and Clean Energy,” “Sustainable Cities and Communities,” and “Climate Action.”

+The Academic Ranking of World Universities ranks the FAU 84th worldwide in Per Capita Performance.

 Measured by the number of top managers in the German economy, FAU ranked 25th in 2019.

 In 2017, ARWU ranked FAU 4th in Germany in Engineering/Technology and Computer Sciences, 6th in Germany in Clinical Medicine and Pharmacy and 7th in Germany in Natural Sciences and Mathematics.

 QS World University Rankings 2018 ranked FAU as the academic institution that has produced the most widely cited publications in Germany (global 21st).
 2017, Reuters ranked FAU as the 50th most innovative university globally (2nd Germany, 6th in Europe).
 In the Reuters ranking report published in 2019, FAU has been rated as the most innovative university in Germany and as the 2nd in Europe.

 In Academic Ranking of World Universities for year 2014, FAU ranked second among German universities in Engineering/Technology and Computer Sciences group for all four ranking parameters TOP, FUN, HiCi and PUB.